 Previous importation programs, such as Maine’s failed 2013 program, saw substandard and counterfeit medicine come into Maine that were only revealed by lab testing.
 Minnesota and Illinois both ran importation programs without any integrity testing.
 The 2003 Medicare Modernization Act (MMA) and many state laws are clear that imported medicine must be tested, and that testing should be done in a statistically valid manner.
 Random sampling is insufficient to achieve this; the testing must be robust enough to ensure the statistical safety of imported products.

-Ensure labeling and Track-and-Trace requirements are met.
+Ensure labeling and Track-and-Trace requirements are met without shortcuts.

 Disallow programs that reduce safety or fail to reduce cost.